 7. Dual Nature of Radiation and Matter

 Wave particle duality; photoelectric effect, Hertz and Lenard’s observations; Einstein’s photoelectric equation – particle nature of light.
 Matter waves – wave nature of particles, de-Broglie relation; conclusion from Davisson-Germer experiment.
-X-rays

 8. Atoms and Nuclei